 The following documents have to be produced at the time of activation of a public provident fund account –

 Income tax exemptions are applicable on the principal amount invested in a PPF as account.
 The entire value of investment can be claimed for tax waiver under section 80C of the Income Tax Act of 1961.
-However, it should be kept in mind that the total principal that can be invested in one financial year cannot exceed Rs.
+However, it should be kept in mind that the total principal invested in one financial year cannot exceed Rs.
 1.5 Lakh.

 The total interest accrued on PPF investment is also exempt from any tax calculations.

-Therefore, entire amount redeemed from a PPF account upon completion of maturity is not subject to taxation.
+Therefore, the entire amount redeemed from a PPF account upon completion of maturity is not subject to taxation.
 This policy makes the public provident fund schemeattractive to many investors in India.

 There are multiple clauses that an individual must adhere to in case he/she wants to withdraw funds from the PPF account.

 Mandatory lock-in of 15 years is imposed on the principal amount invested in such plans.
 In case of emergencies related to specific end-uses, partial withdrawal can be made.
 However, this amount can only be extracted after the completion of 5 years of activation of the account.
 Up to 50% of the total balance can be withdrawn in one transaction each financial year succeeding in the 4th year.

 Investors should note that funds invested in a PPF account cannot be liquidated before the completion of the maturity period.
 Individuals looking for long-term risk-free investment options providing stable yields can easily opt for this government-backed instrument.